jharwell/sierra/README.md

 3. Once finished, open a pull request with your new graph.

-## How to use the XMLHelper class
+## How to use the XMLLuigi class

 ### What it can do

-The XMLHelper class is the main class for editing Argos configuration files.
+The XMLLuigi class is the main class for editing Argos configuration files.
 It allows you to do three things:

 1. Change attributes